Paraquat poisoningParaquat lung

 - Chest x-ray

 There is no specific treatment for Paraquat poisoning.
-The goal is to relieve symptoms and treat complications (supportive care).
+The goal is to relieve symptoms and treat complications.
+This includes:

-If the chemical touched your skin, wash the area with soap and water for 15 minutes, without scrubbing hard, so as not to cause abrasions which will allow greater absorption of the toxin.
+- If the chemical touched your skin, wash the area with soap and water for 15 minutes.
+Do not scrub hard, because that could break your skin and let more of the Paraquat absorb into your body.

-If there has been contamination of the eyes, flush them with water for 15 minutes.
+- If the Paraquat got into your eyes, flush them with water for 15 minutes.

-If you have swallowed Paraquat, you should receive activated charcoal as quickly as possible.
-Sicker patients may need a procedure called hemoperfusion, which filters the blood through charcoal to try to remove Paraquat from the lungs.
+- If you have swallowed Paraquat, get treated with activated charcoal as quickly as possible.
+Sicker people may need a procedure called hemoperfusion, which filters the blood through charcoal to try to remove Paraquat from the lungs.

-The outcome depends on the severity of exposure.
-Some people may develop mild breathing-related symptoms and have a full recovery, while others may have permanent changes in the lungs.
+The outcome depends on how severe the exposure is.
+Some people may develop mild breathing-related symptoms and have a full recovery.
+Others may have permanent changes in their lungs.
 If a person swallowed the poison, death is likely without immediate medical care.

-- Inflammation of the area between the lungs (mediastinitis)
+- Inflammation in the chest between the lungs

 - Kidney failure